mudpup/blackjack/README.md

 - [ ] Calculate how likely you are to succeed on a double down.
 - [ ] Complete the basic idea, make it functional.
 - [ ] Find a simpler way to execute the code.
 Make it less clunky.
+- [ ] Give the player an option to add multiple decks or players.
 - [ ] Add more options for the user.
 Potentially the ability to factor in different styles of playing blackjack, amount of decks used, or number of players.
 - [ ] Recreate the code in Haxe or C++.
 - [ ] Create a GUI to allow the program to be easily accessible.